 18.1.1.
 Source data - Table A, B, D, F and G

-Data sources used in Ireland include other divisions in the CSO; the Environmental Protection Agency, the Sustainable Energy Authority of Ireland; the Department of Agriculture, Food and the Marine, the Department of the Environment, Climate and Communications, Bord na Móna, Transport Infrastructure Ireland, Bord Iascaigh Mhara, the Sea Fisheries Protection Authority, the Irish Concrete Federation, the British Geological Survey and individual enterprises.
+Data sources used in Ireland include other divisions in the CSO; the Environmental Protection Agency, the Sustainable Energy Authority of Ireland; the Department of Agriculture, Food and the Marine, the Department of the Environment, Climate and Communications, Bord na Móna, Transport Infrastructure Ireland, Bord Iascaigh Mhara, the Sea Fisheries Protection Authority, and individual enterprises.

 We do not compile Table I of the EW-MFA Questionnaire yet.